If you are like me (and I bet you are), then your dogs are family. They will always be your fur babies.

 If your dog is missing her teeth, you can add warm broth to kibble to soften it or feed them a wet food.

-We really like (and my own dogs eat this) The Farmer’s Dog.
+We really like (and my own dogs eat this) A Pup Above.
 It’s delivered to you in sealed plastic bags that you can freeze and the food is human grade.

 My dogs love this better than anything else they have ever tried and they seem to be doing well on it, including my oldster.